Min Phalaung: Early life

 Min Phalaung was born to King Min Bin and Queen Saw Shin of Mrauk-U on 27 February 1535 (Saturday, 10th waning of Tabaung 896 ME).
 His birth name was Phwa-Daw Htwe (ဖွားတော်ထွေး, /my/; "Royal Youngest Birth") as he was the youngest child of the king.
 Because he was born during the raid on Mrauk-U by the Portuguese, called "Phalaung" in Arakanese, the young prince became known by the nickname Min Phalaung ("Prince Portuguese").
 He was given the town of Sittantin (စစ်တံတင်) in fief.
 He grew up at a time when his father was turning the coastal kingdom into a major regional power.
 In 1546–1547, the young prince, not yet 12 years old, was given the command of an army battalion to battle the invading Toungoo armies.
 He was married to his half-sister Saw Mi Taw, whose mother was a granddaughter of King Khayi (r.
 1433–1459), by their father.

+He additionally took the traditional title of Sikandar Shah.